stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Divination/index.md

 You point a finger at a target in range.
 You have +1d on your first attack roll against the target, provided that this spell hasn't ended.

-When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) talent, the duration increases to 2 rounds.
+When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the duration increases to 2 rounds.